 - Surgical errors

-- Medication errors
+- Prescription medication errors

 - As a result, you suffered a measurable injury that required verifiable medical treatment and resulted in expenses.